Skip to main content

 Here's something experienced parents figure out pretty quickly: your nighttime sleep and daytime stress levels are connected.
 If you're completely frazzled all day, your nervous system stays activated at night, making it harder to sleep even when you get the chance.

-Placement is simple: Most parents stick the patch on their upper arm, shoulder, or chest—somewhere you won't accidentally peel it off while sleeping or holding your baby.
+Placement is simple: Most parents place the patch on their upper arm, shoulder, or chest—somewhere you won't accidentally peel it off while sleeping or holding your baby.
 The skin should be clean and dry.
 If you just showered, wait a few minutes for your skin to dry completely.

 Safety Considerations and When to Talk to Your Doctor